Community Counts: CDC Public Health Surveillance Project For Bleeding Disorders

 • Mortality Reporting is gathering information about causes of death of patients who received care at HTCs and have died since September 30, 2011.

-Demographic data from HTC visits through August 31, 2024 on over 142,000 unique individuals has been collected utilizing ATHN Clinical Manager and ATHN Study Manager.
+Demographic data from HTC visits through August 31, 2025 on over 145,000 unique individuals has been collected utilizing ATHN Clinical Manager and ATHN Study Manager.
 Detailed Registry data are also included on individuals with hemophilia or related bleeding disorders.
 To view Community Counts data reports visit Community Counts Data Reports on the CDC website.

 Be a part of the progress.

 ATHN’s Community Counts team is excited to share the following infographics about the Community Counts Registry and information specific to women and girls with bleeding disorders.
 We hope you will find these infographics helpful while talking to participants about the project.
 Feel free to download and print.
-Community Counts information can be found on the CDC’s Community Counts data visualization tool.
+Limited Community Counts information can be found on the CDC’s Community Counts data visualization tool.

-Community Counts Registry Infographic #3
+Community Counts Registry Infographic #1

-For Provider Use.
+For Patient Use.

 To participate in Community Counts, simply talk to your HTC staff.